Poet Laureate of Tompkins County

 On July 19, 2020, the Tompkins County Legislature appointed Dr. Christine Kitano as the County’s next Poet Laureate.
 Dr. Kitano is the 10th Poet Laureate to serve Tompkins County.

-Born and raised in Los Angeles, Dr. Kitano lives in Brooktondale and is an assistant professor at Ithaca College where she teaches poetry and Asian American literature.
+Dr. Kitano lives in Brooktondale and is an assistant professor at Ithaca College where she teaches poetry and Asian American literature.
 She also serves on the faculty for the MFA Program for Writers at Warren Wilson College.
 She is the author of two collections of poetry, Birds of Paradise (Lynx House Press), and Sky Country (BOA Editions) which won the Central New York Book Award.

 Explains Megan Barber, Executive Director of the Community Arts Partnership, which administers the Poet Laureate selection process, “We received nominations for eight outstanding local poets, each with unique ideas about how to put poetry in service to the community.
 We are so excited about Dr. Kitano’s appointment.”